-However, it has been observed that the school has been collecting one-time charges (under the aegis of 'games & Sports fees, SUPW Fees, Computer fees, Exam fees, library/reading room, Audio Visual Aids, Lab charges, Cultural activities, Awards/Prizes, and Workshop & Seminar charges etc,') at the time of admission of Rs.
-20,000 from students admitted to Nursery class and Rs.
+However, it has been observed that the school has been collecting one-time charges (under the aegis of 'games & Sports fees, SUPW Fees, Computer fees, Exam fees, library/reading room, Audio Visual Aids, Lab charges, Cultural activities, Awards/Prizes, and Workshop & Seminar charges etc.,') at the time of admission of INR.
+20,000 from students admitted to Nursery class and INR.
 25,000 from students admitted to other classes, which tantamount as collection of capitation fee from the students at the time admission.
-The charging of unwarranted fee or charging of any other amount/fee thereof prima-facie is considered as collection of capitation fee in other manner and form.
-This fee is collected by the school other than the earmarked levies collected by the school reported in point no. 1 above.
+This fee is collected by the school other the earmarked levies collected by the school reported in point no. 1 above.